MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-items.md

 |---------|---------|---------|
 |Shopify: Flat product list.
 Only products, no variants.     | Supported<br><br>Import into Business Central<br><br>
-Use barcode or SKU field in the Shopify product to point to an item in Business Central.<br><br>Export items from Business Central via the **Add Item to Shopify** action.        | Not supported<br><br>You can manually create products/items in both system independently, and use the barcode or SKU for automatic mapping or map products to item variants manually.        |
+To point to an item in Business Central, use the barcode or SKU fields on the Shopify product.<br><br>Export items from Business Central via the **Add Item to Shopify** action.        | Not supported<br><br>You can manually create products/items in both system independently, and use the barcode or SKU for automatic mapping or map products to item variants manually.        |
 |Shopify: Products with variants     | Supported<br><br>We recommend that you select **Item No.**, **Vendor Item No.**, or **Barcode** in the **SKU Mapping** field and add the barcode or SKU on the variant to ensure that when a product/variant is imported from Shopify it finds the corresponding item in Business Central.<br><br>Export from Business Central via the new **Add Items as Shopify Variants** action.        | Supported<br><br>Recommendation is to select **Item No.+Variant Code** in the **SKU Mapping** field and add the barcode or SKU on the variant to ensure that when the product or variant is imported from Shopify it finds the corresponding item or variant in Business Central.<br><br>Export from Business Central via the **Add Item to Shopify** action.        |

 To learn more, go to [Effect of Shopify product SKUs and barcodes on mapping and creating item variants in Business Central](/dynamics365/business-central/shopify/synchronize-items#effect-of-shopify-product-skus-and-barcodes-on-mapping-and-creating-items-and-variants-in-business-central).